List of Lechia Gdańsk seasons

 This is a list of seasons played by Lechia Gdańsk in Polish and European football, from 1945 (the year of the club's foundation) to the most recent completed season.

-The club has won the Polish Cup twice, the Polish SuperCup twice, and has a highest ever league finish of third in the Ekstraklasa.
+The club has won the Polish Cup twice, the Polish Super Cup twice, and has a highest ever league finish of third in the Ekstraklasa.
 This list details the club's achievements in all major competitions, and those players who were the leagues top scorers.